Admissions Process

 Mott Middle College High School Committee Review

 The enrollment committee meets to determine the final decision on acceptance.
-Student will be notified of results either with a phone call or by mail.
+Student will be notified of the results either by a phone call or by mail.

 Once a student has been notified that they have been accepted, a student orientation session is required.
 New students must attend a summer seminar for high school success called the GAPS program.
 This experience introduces them to the mission, guidelines, practices, and beliefs of the Mott Middle College community.
 This orientation covers but is not limited to: